Canadian Vital Statistics: Death Database (CVSD)

-Upon completion of the annual national death database (produced as described in the section Error Detection above), Statistics Canada carries out a series of quality checks that include:
+Upon completion of the monthly provisional database (produced as described in the section Error Detection above), Statistics Canada carries out minor quality checks that include:

 1) producing a set of verification tables which consist of basic tabulations for the majority of variables in the database by province or territory of occurrence,